StellarserveSolutions/Stellarserve-Solutions/README.md

-# StellarServe Solutions
+# Stellarserve Solutions

-Welcome to StellarServe Solutions, where we revolutionize the way companies source and hire remote talent.
+Welcome to Stellarserve Solutions, where we revolutionize the way companies source and hire remote talent.
 Our comprehensive platform connects employers with a global network of rigorously vetted experts in various tech domains, ensuring top-notch talent acquisition and streamlined hiring processes.

 ## 🌐 About Us

-At StellarServe Solutions, we understand the challenges companies face in finding qualified professionals, especially in the fast-evolving tech landscape.
+At Stellarserve Solutions, we understand the challenges companies face in finding qualified professionals, especially in the fast-evolving tech landscape.
 Our platform is designed to address these challenges by providing access to a global network of remote experts specializing in:

 - Artificial Intelligence (AI)
 - Machine Learning